Nice, on France's Côte d'Azur in August as a couple of Italians head for home over the Baie des Anges.

 - more than 100m (350ft) high and long with it.

-**Biarritz, SE France, is a large town with some fine buildings, excellent sea food, big sandy beaches and good surf, but of course chilly Atlantic water, a fairly constant breeze and frequent sea mist.
+Located in south west of France, Biarritz is a large town with some fine buildings, excellent sea food, big sandy beaches and good surf, but of course chilly Atlantic water, a fairly constant breeze and frequent sea mist.

 Saleccia Beach, Corsica, France (Mediterranean)